HackSoc/hacksoc.org/README.md

 ## Writing content

 ### Index/home page
 As this includes the most recent news articles, editing the homepage is done through `index.handlebars`.
 The 5 most recent news articles are rendered via `newslist.handlebars`, then `index.handlebars` itself is rendered, and finally passed to `wrapper.handlebars`.
-Note when adding events that every other `div.infobox` must also have the `alternate` attribute.

 ### 'Regular' pages
 These can be found in `regular/`, and consist of a YAML header and a HTML body, which is inserted into the template `wrapper.handlebars`.